lizmat/Commands/README.md

   * $*ERR - the value (implicitely) specified with :err

 And then executes the associated action `Callable` with the `List` of tokens passed as the single argument.
+If the execution failed for any reason, the associated error message will be shown using the value (implicitely) specified with `:err` at instantiation.

 primaries
 ---------